bogdanbabych/courses/D2020-21-W/d22m13-LSF330838_Translation_Technologies.md

 - Video recording of the class: presentation [https://youtu.be/jIsMEF5Vyxo](https://youtu.be/jIsMEF5Vyxo)

 Week11: 01 Feb – 07 Feb 2021:
+- Video recording of the class: presentation [https://youtu.be/xtB44d2Ryzs](https://youtu.be/xtB44d2Ryzs)
 - Video recording: ADVANCED off-line presentation: Intro to Python scripting: dictionary from corpus [https://youtu.be/LZDNpAcbYJc](https://youtu.be/LZDNpAcbYJc); Scripts and datafiles can be downloaded from GitHub [https://github.com/bogdanbabych/LSF-330838-Translation-Technologies](https://github.com/bogdanbabych/LSF-330838-Translation-Technologies) (in the command line, move to the directory where you wish to download the code and type: "git clone https://github.com/bogdanbabych/LSF-330838-Translation-Technologies.git):